 The backup battery protection protects data stored in the SRAM and RTC.
-The battery-switch-over circuit compares VCC to VBAT (+3 V lithium battery positive pin), and connects whichever is higher to the VRAM (power for SRAM and RTC).
+The battery-switch-over circuit compares VCC to VBAT (+3V lithium battery positive pin), and connects the one that is higher to the VRAM (power for SRAM and RTC).
 Thus, the SRAM and the real-time clock RTC72423 are backed up.
-In normal use, the lithium battery should last about 3-5 years without external power being supplied.
+In normal use, the lithium battery should last about 3 to 5 years without external power being supplied.
 When the external power is on, the battery-switch-over circuit will select the VCC to connect to the VRAM.